Gabriel synthesis: Traditional Gabriel synthesis

-Gabriel synthesis generally fails with secondary alkyl halides.

-The first technique often produces low yields or side products.
-Separation of phthalhydrazide can be challenging.
+The acid-hydrolysis technique often produces low yields or side products.
+Separation of phthalhydrazide byproduct of the hydrazine technique can be challenging.
 For these reasons, other methods for liberating the amine from the phthalimide have been developed.
 Even with the use of the hydrazinolysis method, the Gabriel method suffers from relatively harsh conditions.

 Alternative Gabriel reagents

 Many alternative reagents have been developed to complement the use of phthalimides.
 Most such reagents (e.g. the sodium salt of saccharin and di-tert-butyl-iminodicarboxylate) are electronically similar to the phthalimide salts, consisting of imido nucleophiles.
 In terms of their advantages, these reagents hydrolyze more readily, extend the reactivity to secondary alkyl halides, and allow the production of secondary amines.